shray028/breast-cancer-app/README.md

 * F1 Score
 * Matthews Correlation Coefficient (MCC)

-All evaluation metrics were calculated on the **test dataset** to measure generalization performance.
+All metrics were computed on the **test dataset** to measure real generalization performance.

 ---